 The other component we adored was the full kitchen.
 Granite counter tops and stainless steel appliances, plus everything you needed to cook a full meal mean that if you prefer, you can eat in whenever you desire.

-We recommend eating out, as there are some FANTASTIC restaurants just right down the mountain (that post will be out next week,) but if you need to stock the fridge, here are a few places that can help that we found in the Park City Magazine while there:
+We recommend eating out, as there are some FANTASTIC restaurants just right down the mountain, but if you need to stock the fridge, here are a few places that can help that we found in the Park City Magazine while there:

 - All Seasons Grocery delivers in Park City.
 Fill out the online form.

-- Stacey’s Grocery Delivery does a great job keeping up wth coupons and sales.
+- Stacey’s Grocery Delivery does a great job keeping up with coupons and sales.

 - The Grocery Girls have been doing this the longest in the area.